Porsche Panamera Sport Turismo hybrid running costs

 Porsche Panamera Sport Turismo hybrid insurance group

-The Porsche Panamera falls into the highest insurance group going.
-Even for the V6 model, you can expect to pay some £1,500 a year, going by the quote we got for a 35-year-old male driver, with a driveway, full no-claims and no penalties.
-The V8 Turbo S is of course going to cost even more.
+The Porsche Panamera falls into the very highest insurance group there is.
+Even for the V6 model, you can expect to pay some £1,500 a year, going by the quote we got for a 35-year-old male driver parking the car on a driveway overnight, with full no-claims and no penalty points.
+The V8 Turbo S is, of course, going to cost even more.